 I suppose there are some individuals out there who are NOT aware of the American Library Association’s annual celebration of the freedom to read.
-If you, dear reader, are among them — or if you’re not and want more information anyway — click the badge to the left to be taken to the ALA’s webpages and learn everything you ever wanted to know about the subject.
+If you, dear reader, are among them — or if you’re not and want more information anyway — click the badge above to be taken to the ALA’s webpages and learn everything you ever wanted to know about the subject.

 I was lucky.
 My mother read to me all the time, probably from the moment I was born.
 I honestly don’t remember when I learned to read myself.
 I know I was already reading by the time I entered kindergarten at age 4, although it must have escaped the notice of my kindergarten teacher.
 Mom told me once that my first grade teacher called her shortly after the start of school and asked her if she knew I could read.
 Mom said, “Of course.”
 Teacher said, “No, I mean really read, not in a halting one-word-at-a-time fashion, but easily?
 In flowing sentences?”
 Mom said, “Of course, why wouldn’t I know that?
 I taught her.”